asyncapi/glee/docs/pages/auth-concept/authentication.md

   }
 }
 ```
+**Parameters for done():**

+- Authentication Result (Boolean): true for success, false for failure.
+- HTTP Status Code (Integer): Code for authentication failure (e.g., 401 for Unauthorized).
+- Status Message (String): Description of the authentication result (e.g., "Unauthorized").

 When `true` is passed to the done parameter, the server/broker knows to go ahead and allow the client to connect, which means authentication has succeeded.
 However if the `done` parameter is called with `false` then the server knows to throw an error message and reject the client, which means authenticatio has failed.